 Years later, I realize that these are precisely the reasons why 25 key MIDI controllers are the bestselling variants on the market.

 25 key keyboards offer a mix of three things: price, portability, and ease of use.
 A huge 88-key keyboard can be intimidating, especially if you don’t have any piano playing experience (which describes most amateur producers).
 Since they have limited keys and features, 25 key controllers are also cheap, often coming in at under $100.

 And finally, the limited feature set makes them easy to use.
 There are no two dozen buttons and knobs and automation controls getting in your way.
 You usually get a bunch of keys, a few pads, and a handful of knobs.

 If you’re a beginner, I highly recommend that you start with one of these keyboards.
 Play around with them and see if music production is right for you.
 Once you get the hang of things, you can upgrade to a larger keyboard.

 Below, I’ll share our list of the best 25 key MIDI controllers on the market right now.

-The 5 Best 25 Key MIDI Controllers
+The 7 Best MIDI Keyboard Controllers Right Now

 A 25-key keyboard is almost always the smallest keyboard size you can buy.
 It gives you two complete octaves of range.
 Go any smaller than this and you’re basically looking at novelty builds.